braintree/braintree_ios/README.md

 ### Carthage
 Add `github "braintree/braintree_ios"` to your `Cartfile`, and [add the frameworks to your project](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).

 *Note:* Long term support for Carthage is not guaranteed.
 Please update to SPM, if possible.
-Open a GitHub issue if there are concerns.
+If there are concerns, please comment on [this Discussion thread](https://github.com/braintree/braintree_ios/discussions/705).

 ## Documentation